 Morgan, a Round Rock attorney, has been an active member in the Round Rock community.
-He currently serves on the St. David’s Round Rock Medical Center Board of Trustees, Capital Area Metropolitan Planning Organization Policy Board (CAMPO), Chasco Family YMCA board of directors, and the Round Rock Campus Advisory Committee for ACC.
-He is also a current member of the Rotary Club of Round Rock and attends the Fellowship at Forest Creek in Round Rock.
+He currently serves on the St. David’s Round Rock Medical Center Board of Trustees, Capital Area Metropolitan Planning Organization Policy Board (CAMPO) and is a member of the Rotary Club of Round Rock.
+Additionally, Morgan attends the Fellowship at Forest Creek in Round Rock.

-He is a Leadership Round Rock graduate and has previously served on the Round Rock Chamber of Commerce Board of Directors and the Leadership Round Rock Planning Board.
-Additionally, Morgan served as a Commissioner on the Round Rock Planning and Zoning Commission, is a former member of the Ridgeview Middle School PTA, and served as a member of the Round Rock Charter Review Commission in 2007.
+He is a Leadership Round Rock graduate and has previously served on the Round Rock Chamber of Commerce Board of Directors, the Chasco Family YMCA board of directors and the Leadership Round Rock Planning Board.
+Additionally, Morgan served as a Commissioner on the Round Rock Planning and Zoning Commission, is a former member of the Ridgeview Middle School PTA and served as a member of the Round Rock Charter Review Commission in 2007.

 Morgan received his undergraduate degree from Texas Tech University, an MBA from Southwest Texas State University (now Texas State University), and his law degree from the University of Tulsa College of Law.
 He is married to Amanda Morgan and they have one son, Garret.

-Flores is a graduate of Leadership Round Rock and recently completed five years of service on the Round Rock Chamber board.
+Flores works as a commercial lender in the Round Rock and Central Texas area with Amplify Credit Union.
+He received his BBA with a major in Finance from Texas Christian University.
+Flores is a graduate of Leadership Round Rock and previously completed five years of service on the Round Rock Chamber board.
 He served as chair for the Investor Council, worked on the Leadership Round Rock Planning group and also served on the Finance Council.
-Flores was appointed as a Commissioner to the Round Rock Planning and Zoning Commission and served four years.
-He currently serves on the board of the Rural Capital Area Workforce Solutions.
-Flores is as member of the Finance Committee for St. William Catholic Church where he and his family attend.
-He is also a board member of the Noon Rotary Club and a member of the El Amistad Club.
+Flores was appointed as a Commissioner to the Round Rock Planning and Zoning Commission and served four years prior to his time on the City Council.
+He currently serves on the executive board of the Rural Capital Area Workforce Solutions as Treasurer, Round Rock ISD Partners in Education Foundation Board, and serves as Vice President of the Brushy Creek Regional Utility Authority board of directors.
+Flores is a member of the Finance Committee for St. William Catholic Church where he and his family attend.
+He is past president of the Round Rock Rotary Club and a member of the El Amistad Club.